dudeperf3ct/dudeperf3ct.github.io/content/posts/pipeline_parallelism.md

 This efficiency gain comes at the cost of maintaining two copies of certain model parameters.
 These duplicate copies are strategically used to facilitate the efficient computation of gradients during the backward pass and enable further overlapping of operations.
 Why 2x parameters are required?

 To run two independent forward passes simultaneously in opposite directions, each device needs to hold two sets of weights for its layer chunks:
-* One set for the "forward" pipeline (left-to-right).
+* One set for the "forward" pipeline (left-to-right)
-* One set for the "reverse" pipeline (right-to-left).
+* One set for the "reverse" pipeline (right-to-left)

 These two sets of parameters are synchronized (their gradients are combined during the backward pass), but they exist as separate copies in memory to allow for the simultaneous, bidirectional computation that defines DualPipe.
 This memory overhead is the trade-off for the significantly reduced pipeline bubbles and higher training throughput.